Let’s talk education.

 Of course he is!

 The Escape Artist has noticed that people want the best for their children.
-This is a wonderful thing.
+This is natural and a wonderful thing.
 But sadly, for some high performing people, wanting the best for their child can turn into Dr Evil’s Mini-Me Syndrome.
 This is just one of Dr Evil’s Money Mindset Mistakes.

 Dr Evil’s Mini-Me Syndrome starts off harmlessly enough.
 You want you child to achieve the same success that you’ve achieved…or more.
 You want them to look similar, dress similar and move in similar social circles to you.